 TGbe editor: Please insert the following paragraph at the end of this subclause

+(#13793)The MLSM Capabilities Present subfield is set to 1 if the MLSM Capabilities subfield is present in the Common Info field.
+Otherwise, the MLSM Capabilities Present subfield is set to 0.

 9.4.2.312.2.2 Common Info field of the Basic Multi-Link element